Cranberry & Brie Tartines

 - Goat cheese, blackberries, pistachios & honey on Seeded Country

-- Aged gouda, bacon & apples on The Italian
+- Aged gouda, bacon & apple on The Italian

 - Avocado, egg, feta & olive oil on a baguette